What we do

 We hardly look at FDM 3D printers any more, only DLP developments.

-More interesting are small lasercutters, like the gamechanging Glowforge (announced Oct 2015 shipping is delayed till March 2018], desktop CNC machines and hybrid developments, like the Makerarm Kickstarter (announced Oct 2015, not yet available Jan2018)
+More interesting are small lasercutters, like the gamechanging Glowforge (announced Oct 2015 shipping is delayed till March 2018], desktop CNC machines and hybrid developments, like the Makerarm Kickstarter (announced Oct 2015, not yet available Jul 2019)

 My goal was to develop the MAKERKAR around the Glowforge.
-A complete minifablab on wheels for indoor use that can be rolled into libaries, schools etc. As the Glowforge keeps delaying I am building now a MAKERKAR around the Full spectrum.
-As a Library Makercart.
-Pics here in Feb2018
+A complete minifablab on wheels for indoor use that can be rolled into libaries, schools etc. As the Glowforge kept delaying I developed a MAKERKAR around the Full Spectrum.
+I have built nine and the Makerkar is open source now.
+It is 70 cms wide, 112 long and 128 high.

-Asa proof of concept in November 2016 we built the FABSLADDA FABLAB2GO, a full mobile fablab on a bike trailer, with a lasercutter on board, that passes through any door of 78 cms or more.
+Before that, as proof of concept, we built in November 2016 the FABSLADDA FABLAB2GO, a full mobile fablab on a bike trailer, with a lasercutter on board, that passes through any door of 78 cms or more.
 And towable by bike.

 This simple site is updated frequently, as we consider ourselves at the wheel amidst technology …